g-t-georgiev/fixed_update_loop/README.md

 # Game Loop Project

 ## Overview
 This project implements a simple game loop using JavaScript.
-It utilizes a fixed timestep update approach.
+It utilizes a fixed timestep update approach (by default set at 20Hz refresh rate or 50ms delta time.
 The game loop is responsible for updating the game state and rendering the game at a consistent frame rate.
 The project is structured to promote modularity and maintainability.

 ## Project Structure
 ```